translate/translate/README.rst

 ------------
 Python 2.4 or later is recommended.

-The Toolkit mostly still works using Python 2.3 but is now most extensively tested using Python 2.4.
-If you experience any errors and are using Python 2.2 or 2.3, please first check that the error also occurs in 2.4 or 2.5 before reporting it as a bug.
+The Toolkit should still work with Python 2.4 but is now most extensively tested using Python 2.7.

 The package lxml is needed for XML file processing.
 Version 1.3.4 and upwards should work, but lxml 2.1.0 or later is strongly recommended. <http://lxml.de/>